Skip to main content

 Let's build social housing

-On 11 June at the Spending Review, Chancellor Rachel Reeves will decide the future of social housing for the next five or so years.
-This is our chance to demand real action.
+On 11 June at the Spending Review, Chancellor Rachel Reeves decided the future of social housing for the next 5-10 years.
+Our campaign urged her to make social housing a priority.

 Four Shelter supporters holding cardboard signs demanding social housing.
 Person at front of the image is holding a sign saying "It's decision time".

-This is our chance to transform social housing and end homelessness
+Now we have the investment, government must transform social housing and end homelessness

 • 4,667 people slept rough on any given night last autumn - more than double the numbers from 2021